 Many entrepreneurs, community builders, change makers, and creative professionals suffer from something lovingly called Shiny Object Syndrome.
 We get a great new idea and want to run with it.
 Perhaps we even find a lot of success with that new idea.
 Before we know it, our brand is fractured into different pieces serving different audiences.
 We’re tired and can’t do it all anymore.
 Our business isn’t growing like we thought it would, even with all our great ideas.

 One way to avoid burnout and grow your brand is by staying narrow and focused.

 I know, I know.
 I can hear you now….

 Narrow??
 That limits me too much.

 Getting narrow and focused isn’t about shunning all your good ideas or losing the thrill of implementing something new.
-Instead, it’s about building purpose and strategy into your work.
+Instead, it’s about building purpose and strategy into your work so that your cause — and your company — shine.
 Ultimately, constructing a business with focus actually frees you.
 You are free to pursue new ideas because the foundation of what you do is strong.
 You can take more risks because the strategies behind your main offerings are strong.

 A well-crafted Statement of Purpose defines who you are, what you do, and who you help.
 Even better, it speaks to the results you help someone achieve with your product or service.

 Unlike a mission statement, tagline, or vision statement, a Statement of Purpose is guided by action.
 Once you narrow in on the key elements of a Statement of Purpose, you will better understand how to present yourself to the world on your website, through social media, and even in person.
 Yep, you can use a Statement of Purpose to answer that dreaded question, “so, what do you do?”

 An effective Statement of Purpose that will guide your business growth and impact must: